 How can you access your information?

 You can request access to your records by contacting the clinic you visited or by calling the BreastScreen Victoria Coordination Unit on (03) 9660 6888 or online.
-Freedom of Information requests must be made to the Department of Health and Human Services.
+Freedom of Information requests must be made to the Department of Health.

 If you identify information in your record that is incorrect you can ask that the information be corrected.